SurfaceAI/road_network_classification/README.md

 - setup Postgres database with PostGIS and osmosis extension
 - query all image metadata within the provided bounding box from Mapillary and write to database
-- create 20m subsegments of road segments within the bounding box (based on OSM if no other network is provided)
+- create subsegments of road segments within the bounding box (based on OSM if no other network is provided)
-- match images to closest road, max.
-10m distance (may be adjusted in the `config`)
+- match images to closest road distance
-- download all relevant images from Mapillary (depending on the number of images, this step may take a while)
+- download and classify all relevant images from Mapillary (depending on the number of images, this step may take a while)
-- classify all road scene, surface type and quality of images (currently, this step is not yet integrated in this pipeline)
 - aggregate single classifications to road network classification (see details below)
 - store Shapefile of results